gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 ## Create taxonomy pages

 All references in the the GraphQL schema has been a one way relation.
 This release introduces a new field called `belongsTo` for all content types.
 The field will list all nodes that has a reference back to the current node which makes it very useful to create taxonomy pages etc. The field can also take the same arugments as a collection.
 And the `@paginate` directive can be used to automatcally paginate the results.

+This can for example be used to:
+- List blog posts for an author.
+- List posts for a tag or category.

 Read more about [Taxonomies](/docs/taxonomies)